Where is Greenland?

 However, in the year 1979 Denmark approved home rule to Greenland.
 Furthermore, in 2008, Greenland voted to have more powers to the local government.
 Hence, now Denmark regulates only foreign affairs, security, and financial policy.
 Besides, it also provides a subsidy of DKK 3.4 billion annually.

 Moreover, the Greenland map shows that it lies partly in the temperate and partly in the arctic region hence the climate is tundra and continental type with extreme cold and short summer.
 Since temperature remains very low most the months hence, only southern part of the Greenland has human habitation and northern region is almost uninhabited.
+Almost 80% of it is covered by the ice cap and glaciers.
+The ice-free area is almost as large as Sweden.
 The local people largely depend upon the hunting and gathering.
 But nowadays, due to Greenland tourism and scientific research the economy and other infrastructure have been developed.

 Greenland is a beautiful place to visit during any season, the top Attractions in Greenland are lulissat Ice-fjord, Whale Watching, Nuuk and the Greenland National Museum, The Northern Lights (Aurora Borealis), Uunartoq Hot Springs, Qaqortoq Museum, Viking Ruins, Sermermiut Eskimo Settlement, Exploring by Boat and Ferries, Tasiilaq, East Greenland, Dog Sledding and Snowmobile Tours, Walking on the Ice Cap from Kangerlussuaq.

-Border CountriesGreenland shares maritime borders with Canada, Iceland, and Norway.
+Bordering CountriesMaritime borders with Canada, Iceland, and Norway

 ISO Alpha-2 CodeGL